neuvector/docs/user/pages/14.releasenotes/01.5x/docs.md

 ### Release Notes for 5.x
 Note: To receive email notifications of new releases, please subscribe to this SUSE mailing list: https://lists.suse.com/mailman/listinfo/neuvector-updates

+#### NeuVector UI Extension v.
+1.0 for Rancher March 2024
++ After installation of NeuVector, [enabling/installing](/deploying/rancher#neuvector-ui-extension-for-rancher) the NeuVector UI Extension from Rancher will display a Dashboard for the cluster, including links to SSO to the full NeuVector cluster.
+NOTE: The extension may display as Third Party, which will be fixed in a future release.
+Also, after installation, Rancher 2.7.x users may see two NeuVector UI Ext icons in the list (bug).
+One icon will say Uninstall (meaning it is installed), and the other should say Install.
+This can be left as is, ie, don't Install again if the extension is already installed.

 #### 5.2.4-s2 February 2024
 + Remediates following CVEs:
 - High cve: CVE-2023-52425 in expat, CVE-2024-20952 and CVE-2024-20918 in openjdk11